DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

 ## Disabling a Recurrent Order

-To disable a recurrent order, simply make a Put as the example.
+To disable a recurrent order, just do a Put as the example.

 ### Request